ConvincibleMedia/ruby-gem-key_dial/README.md

  hash.dial[:a][:d][:c].call #=> nil
 ```

+**KeyDial will work on mixed objects**, such as structs containing arrays containing hashes.
+It can be called from any hash, array or struct.

 ## Explanation

 We use the concept of placing a phone-call: you can 'dial' any set of keys regardless of whether they exist (like entering a phone number), then finally place the 'call'.
 If the key is invalid for any reason you get nil/default (like a wrong number); otherwise you get the value (you're connected).

-This works by intermediating your request with a HashDialler object.
+This works by intermediating your request with a KeyDialler object.
 Trying to access keys on this object simply builds up a list of keys to use when you later place the 'call'.
+The call then `dig`s for the keys safely.

 ## Usage